arybary/aurora_test/README.md

 When you click on Sign in, imitation of the Angels entrance, the page background changes

 mobile version:
-press the burger menu icon > woman field > closing field
+press the burger menu icon > woman field > clothing field

 the icon for closing the menu and returning to the menu works, as well as the search icon